red-elf/Software-Toolkit/README.md

 # Software Toolkit

-The software toolkit represents a set of utilities required to build and run your projects.
+The 'Software Toolkit' represents a set of utilities required to build and run your projects.

 Provides the following functionality to the projects: